new beginnings

 Donate now to support the work of the ADO Refugee Ministry Office.

+About the Refugee Ministry Office (RMO):The mission of the RMO is to collaborate with community partners to bring refugees to safety in Canada, supporting them to become confident members of our society.
+We review and file refugee applications, provide guidance to our community partners, and monitor the experience of refugees in their first year in Canada.
+In addition, we advocate for individual refugee cases and with others seek to reduce barriers to refugee sponsorship.
 This is a ministry that is shared among many people, involving parishes, community groups, family members, and a key partnership with the Government of Canada.
 A single sponsorship requires a wide range of activities and tasks, including filing applications, fundraising, building a team of support, addressing the specific needs of each newcomer, attending to the many details of integrating into Canadian society, making sure financial disbursements are accurate and timely, and ensuring compliance with government regulations.
 What seems a simple, natural human act of providing safe refuge for someone in need can in fact be rather complicated.
 As a Sponsorship Agreement Holder is the Canadian government, the Refugee Ministry Office plays a central role in navigating the many details of sponsorship and supporting the community groups and individuals who have taken on the blessed work of refugee sponsorship.
 Embracing core values of equity, compassion, and respect, our vision is that Refugees are safe and supported, and celebrated as a blessing as they enrich our lives and that of our communities.
+Learn more about the ADO Refugee Ministry Office. |

 Related Articles